-41. Variation of Approved Plans
+49. Variation of Approved Plans

-- (1) The Plan Owner may seek approval for a variation of an Approved Plan by submitting to an Approver a version of the plan with the proposed variation clearly marked in it (varied plan). - (2) The criteria for approval of the varied plan are the same as those in the Approval Condition, but only to the extent that they are relevant to the proposed variation. - (3) If an Approver approves a varied plan prepared under subcondition (1) or paragraph (5)(b), or the Infrastructure Minister varies an Approved Plan under paragraph (5)(a), then, from the date when it is approved or varied (as the case may be), the plan as varied is taken to be the Approved Plan for the purposes of the conditions. - (4) The ALC must review each Approved Plan for which it is the Plan Owner every five years to ensure that the Approved Plan continues to meet the approval criteria for that plan.
-The ALC must provide a report on the review (which may be included in an annual report required under condition 39).
-If the plan does not continue to meet the approval criteria, within three months of the provision of the report, the ALC must prepare and submit for approval under subcondition (1) a variation to the Approved Plan to ensure it continues to meet the approval criteria.

-- (5) The Infrastructure Minister may:
+- (1) The Plan Owner may seek approval for a variation of an Approved Plan by submitting to an Approver a version of the plan with the proposed variation clearly marked in it (varied plan). - (2) The criteria for approval of the varied plan are the same as those in the Approval Condition, but only to the extent that they are relevant to the proposed variation. - (3) If an Approver approves a varied plan prepared under subcondition (1) or paragraph (6)(b), or the Infrastructure Minister varies an Approved Plan under paragraph (6)(a), then, from the date when it is approved or varied (as the case may be), the plan as varied is taken to be the Approved Plan for the purposes of the conditions. - (4) The ALC must review each Approved Plan for which it is the Plan Owner every five years to ensure that the Approved Plan continues to meet the approval criteria for that plan.
+The ALC must provide a report on the review (which may be included in an annual report required under condition 47).
+If the plan does not continue to meet the approval criteria, within three months of the provision of the report, the ALC must prepare and submit for approval under subcondition (1) a variation to the Approved Plan to ensure it continues to meet the approval criteria. - (5) Despite subcondition (4), the ALC must review the Cumulative Impacts Plan every 12 months in consultation with the Rail Authority to ensure that the Plan continues to meet the approval criteria.
+The ALC must provide a report on the review (which may be included in an annual report required under condition 47).
+If the plan does not continue to meet the approval criteria, within three months of the provision of the report, the ALC in consultation with the Rail Authority must prepare and submit for approval under subcondition (1) a variation to ensure it continues to meet the approval criteria. - (6) The Infrastructure Minister may:

-- (a) vary an Approved Plan; or

-- (b) request in writing that the Plan Owner prepare and seek approval for a specified variation of an Approved Plan in accordance with subcondition (1),

-if the Infrastructure Minister believes on reasonable grounds that:
+- (a) vary an Approved Plan; or - (b) request in writing that the Plan Owner prepare and seek approval for a specified variation of an Approved Plan in accordance with subcondition (1), if the Infrastructure Minister believes on reasonable grounds that:

-- (c) a condition has been contravened and the nature of the contravention is relevant to the subject matter of the Approved Plan; and - (d) the variation or the request for a specified variation (as the case may be) will address the contravention. - (6) The Plan Owner must comply with a request made by the Infrastructure Minister in accordance with subcondition (5) within three months of the date of the request. - (7) Subconditions (5) and (6) do not apply in relation to the Biodiversity Offset Delivery Plan. - (8) Within two months of the grant of an Airport Lease, the ALC must prepare and submit for approval, in accordance with subcondition (1), a variation of each plan that was approved under a condition before the lease was granted, and for which the ALC is the Plan Owner, to reflect the change in Site Occupier resulting from the grant of the Airport Lease.
+- (c) a condition has been contravened and the nature of the contravention is relevant to the subject matter of the Approved Plan; and - (d) the variation or the request for a specified variation (as the case may be) will address the contravention. - (7) The Plan Owner must comply with a request made by the Infrastructure Minister in accordance with subcondition (6) within three months of the date of the request. - (8) Subconditions (6) and (7) do not apply in relation to the Biodiversity Offset Delivery Plan. - (9) Within two months of the grant of an Airport Lease, the ALC must prepare and submit for approval, in accordance with subcondition (1), a variation of each plan that was approved under a condition before the lease was granted, and for which the ALC is the Plan Owner, to reflect the change in Site Occupier resulting from the grant of the Airport Lease.

-42. Publication of Approved Plans
+50. Publication of Approved Plans